+It may seem to some readers we spend most of our time enjoying ourselves.
+Together, with family, and with friends.
 True, life in the Teutenberg/Walsh boathold (no household here!) it's vastly different to the majority of people in our peer group.
 However, we are NOT retired.
 Barry has another two and half years to go; … Continue reading Continuing to discover ways to sustain our flexible floating lifestyle

-If you’re keen to see more of our adventures, check it out, click ‘Like’, and tick that you want to get notifications.
-Hey presto you’ll be following along like a veritable Soap Opera …
+We've recently set up a Facebook page for NB Areandare, which is intended to complement this blog.
+There we'll post brief updates, generally daily - and even the occasional 'Live' video.
+If you're keen to see more of our adventures, check it out, click 'Like', and tick that you want to get notifications.
+Hey presto … Continue reading Join NB Areandare on Facebook!